mikestreety/data-collector/README.md

 npm i -g @mikestreety/data-collector
 ```

-Which would allow you to run `dc` in your terminal
+Which would allow you to run `datacollector` in your terminal

 ## Services